 The most commonly recognized benefit is that it helps to avoid problems of soil pests such as eelworm and diseases such as onion white rot, which attack only a closely related range of crops.
 By growing crops belonging to different botanical families in successive years, you can prevent such pests and diseases building up.

 Rotation helps weed control.
 Moving weed-suppressing crops such as potatoes and squashes from plot to plot can minimize problems for crops that follow, and help to prevent any one weed from getting out of hand.

 Rotation is equally important for maintaining the soil fertility.
 Different crops make different demands on the soil, and growing one crop continually may exhaust the ground of a certain nutrient.
 Changing crops from year to year (and hence also the soil management) allows the soil reserves to be replenished.
 Many leguminous crops like peas and broad and runner beans add nitrogen to the soil, which helps to feed the following crop.

 Similarly, rotation helps to improve the soil structure.
 Alternating between crops with deep tap roots and those with a mass of shallow fibrous roots benefits the soil at all levels.

-In practice it is not always easy to adhere to a strict.
+In practice it is not always easy to adhere to a strict crop rotation.
 This is particularly true if you have a small garden.